R-J96/stainFuser/README.md

 Notes:
 - masks must have the same name as given slide e.g. for `slide0.svs` mask must be named `slide0.png`
-- inference requires a gpu with a high memory GPU, for example, using a batch size of 8 requires ...
+- Inference requires a high memory GPU, for example, using a batch size of 8 requires ...
 GB GPU RAM with 512x512 images.
 The image size is the main factor in the amount of GPU memory used.
+The default config in the WSI processing engine uses 512x512 tiles at 0.5MPP as StainFuser performs better with larger images.

 <!-- </details> -->
 ### Tile level

 Input:
 - Standard image files, `png`, `jpg`, `tiff` etc.
-- Numpy array, `N x M x M x 3` numpy arrays of saved images in int8 format.
+- Numpy array, `N x M x M x 3` numpy arrays of saved images in uint8 format.

 Output:
 - Either: